Ravenstine/goertzeljs/README.md

 ```javascript
 Goertzel.Utilities.generateSineBuffer(frequencies=[], sampleRate, numberOfSamples)
 ```
 generateSineBuffer lets you create an artificial buffer of any number of combined sine waves.
 Added for testing purposes, but could have any number of uses.
 If you needed to create an oscillator to generate DTMF or other tones without access to a browser's audio API, that's your function.
+I actually intend on replacing this with my other library called [Soundrive](https://github.com/Ravenstine/soundrive), which does a better job at creating and mixing a variety of waveforms.

 ## conclusion
 I hope this project will be useful for anyone who wants to understand the Goertzel algorithm or basic signal processing with the HTML5 Audio API.

 Thanks are in order to Texas Instruments for the best explanation of the Goertzel algorithm I could find.
 [http://www.ti.com/lit/an/spra066/spra066.pdf](http://www.ti.com/lit/an/spra066/spra066.pdf)